 The LAist (February 4, 2021)

-Bedrosian Center: Economic Roundtable’s Locked Out Report – Full Video and Highlights
+Bedrosian Center: Economic Roundtable’s Locked Out Report – Full Video, Highlights, and Podcast

 By Aubrey L. Hicks, USC Bedrosian Center (January 22, 2021)